 Do I have to give my current address if I am asking for my absentee ballot by email or fax?

 Yes.
-The election office needs your current address to confirm that you're eligible to vote absentee under UOCAVA.
+The election office needs your current address to confirm that you are eligible to vote absentee under UOCAVA.
 This is especially important for citizens residing outside of the U.S.

 What if I don't know my overseas address or duty station?

-If you do not know your overseas address or duty station yet, provide as much information as you can regarding your overseas address or duty station (e.g., country, city, etc.) in Section 3 of the FPCA and the FWAB.
-Also, use the Additional Information section to explain why you don't have an address yet.
+If you do not know your overseas address or duty station, provide as much information as you can regarding your overseas address or duty station (e.g., country, city, etc.) in Section 3 of the FPCA and the FWAB.
+Use Section 6 of the forms to explain why you do not have an address overseas yet.
 Make sure you provide your email and phone number so the election office can contact you with any follow-up questions.

 Do I have to put my political party?

-Most States require you to specify a political party to vote in primary elections.
+Most states require you to specify a political party in order to vote in primary elections.
 This information may be used to register you with a party.

 Do I have to give additional information?

-Some States require additional information to process your application.
-Go to FVAP.gov to find out what your State needs.
+Some states require additional information to process your application.
+Go to FVAP.gov to find out what your state specifically requires.

 Can I sign my FPCA or FWAB electronically?